doctrine/orm/docs/en/reference/advanced-configuration.rst

 A proxy object is an object that is put in place or used instead of the "real" object.
 A proxy object can add behavior to the object being proxied without that object being aware of it.
-In Doctrine 2, proxy objects are used to realize several features but mainly for transparent lazy-loading.
+In ORM, proxy objects are used to realize several features but mainly for transparent lazy-loading.